 Family therapy may be recommended alongside other mental health treatment.
 For individuals completing treatment plans for mental health diagnoses such as bipolar disorder or substance use disorder, family therapy may take place as part of their treatment regimen.
 Family members gain psychoeducation about the disorder and learn what healthy changes can be made in the family patterns.
 Sometimes families are referred by medical professionals to address developmental problems in children, or they are court mandated to attend due to foster care or CPS involvement.

-No matter the reason that you and your family are seeking counseling, with hard work, family therapy can help to improve communication, solve conflicts, and create a better home environment.
-The above list of reasons for pursuing family therapy is not exhaustive, and there are additional situations in which family therapy is contraindicated or otherwise not recommended.
+There are some situations in which family therapy is contraindicated or otherwise not recommended.
 Instances where domestic abuse or violence is present and parents who are high-risk for psychotic episodes are examples.
 Your therapist will be trained in assessing the risk to your family and making any appropriate referrals or recommendations.

 Goals of Family Therapy

-The goals of therapy are based upon the reasons that the family initiates counseling.
-The therapist views you and your loved ones as the experts on your family and with this in mind, will take the time to discuss and ask questions in order to understand what you are hoping to accomplish in treatment.
+The goals of therapy are based upon the reasons that the family is coming to counseling.
+The therapist views you and your loved ones as the experts on your family and, with this in mind, will take the time to discuss and ask questions in order to understand what you are hoping to accomplish in treatment.
 The therapist should also discuss your values and cultural influences, as these factors can impact family rules and child rearing practices.

-While the goals for therapy are unique to your family, there are two general overarching goals in family therapy.
-One is to alleviate the presenting concerning behaviors in the identified patient.
-The other is to improve the functioning of the family system by decreasing conflict and improving the quality of interactions.
+While the goals for therapy are unique to your family, there are two general overarching goals in family therapy: Alleviate the presenting concerning behaviors in the identified patient and improve the functioning of the family system by decreasing conflict and improving the quality of interactions.

-The unique therapy goals for your family may relate to the following areas:
+The unique therapy goals for your family may involve:

 - Strengthening the family as a system